Khonsu: In popular culture

-In the film series Night at the Museum, Khonsu is mentioned multiple times in Night at the Museum: Secret of the Tomb during the secret story behind the tablet of Ahkmenrah.
-In the story the golden tablet was made by the high priest in the temple of Khonsu.
-The tablet was made to "channel Khonsu's rays down to the tablet, rejuvenating its powers every night".
-The tablet has the power to bring all of the exhibits to life during the night, but if the tablet is away from "Khonsu's light [for] too long", all exhibits brought to life die.
+In the film series Night at the Museum, Khonsu is the source of the magical Tablet of Ahkmenrah, which brings the museum exhibits to life each night.
+In the story of Night at the Museum: Secret of the Tomb, the golden tablet was created by the high priest of the temple of Khonsu using Khonsu's magic.
+The tomb of Ahkmenrah was designed to channel "Khonsu's rays" (moonlight) down to the tablet, rejuvenating its powers every night.
+If the tablet is away from "Khonsu's light [for] too long", the exhibits that were brought to life will die.